emonney/QuickApp/README.md

 When using VisualStudio this is automatic, check the output window or status bar to know that the package/dependencies restore process is complete before launching your program for the first time

+## Installation Notes

+*   When creating a new project please wait for all dependencies ("dotnet restore" & "npm install") to be restored.
+    When using VisualStudio this is automatic, check the output window or status bar to know that the package/dependencies restore process is complete before launching your program for the first time.
+*   If you get this error: Unable to resolve 'OpenIddict', do the below steps to add myget.org to nuget package sources;
+    Copy the "NuGet.config" from the project folder to the solution's folder (i.e. copy to the same folder location as your solutions file) and restart VisualStudio
+    OR
+    Add myget.org to your package sources in VisualStudio.
+    Visual Studio -> Tools -> Options -> NuGet Package Manager -> Package Sources, Add "aspnet-contrib", this URL "https://www.myget.org/F/aspnet-contrib/api/v3/index.json"

 ## Login

 LOGIN WITH USERNAME OR EMAIL ADDRESS